opensearch-project/OpenSearch/sandbox/libs/authn/docs/ACCESS_TOKENS.md

 1. Access an OpenSearch cluster using Basic Authentication

     * Description: User accesses an existing OpenSearch cluster using Basic Authentication.
-It begins when a user first navigates to the login page of the OpenSearch dashboard and ends when they are successfully authenticated.
+It begins when a user first navigates to the login page of the OpenSearch dashboard and ends when they successfully operate on the cluster.
     * Actors: User
     * Trigger: The user wants to view their cluster information or operate on their cluster.
     * Preconditions: Actor has configured an OpenSearch cluster and created an account using the internal IdP.
     * Normal Flow:
+      - Step 1: The user enters the correct credentials into the username and password fields on the login page of their OpenSearch instance.
+      - Step 2: OpenSearch authenticates the credential pair and issues the user an access token
+      - Step 3: The user completes their operations on the cluster and closes the connection.
+      - Step 4: The user again accesses the cluster but identifying they possess an access token, OpenSearch simply validates the token instead of requiring the user to re-authenticate themselves.
+    * Alternative Flow:
+      - Step 1a: The user enters the correct credentials as part of manual REST request to the URI of their OpenSearch instance.
+    * Post-conditions: The user successfully operates on the cluster both times they access it.

+2. Traverse Nodes in an OpenSearch cluster using Basic Authentication

+    * Description: User accesses an existing OpenSearch cluster using Basic Authentication.
+It begins when a user first navigates to the login page of the OpenSearch dashboard and ends when they successfully traverse the nodes of the cluster during an operation.
+    * Actors: User
+    * Trigger: The user wants to view the nodes of the OpenSearch cluster or complete a multi-node operation such as Search.
+    * Preconditions: Actor has configured an OpenSearch cluster with multiple nodes and created an account using the internal IdP.
+    * Normal Flow:
-      - Step 1: The user selects the
+        - Step 1: The user enters the correct credentials into the username and password fields on the login page of their OpenSearch instance.
-      - Step 2:
+        - Step 2: OpenSearch authenticates the credential pair and issues the user an access token
-      - Step 3:
+        - Step 3: The user initiates a node-traversing operation on the cluster such as Search.
-      - Step 4:
+        - Step 4: Instead of having to authenticate themselves to every node in the cluster, the user is authenticated by each node via the presence of their Access Token.
+    * Alternative Flow:
+        - Step 1a: The user enters the correct credentials and starts the multi-node operation as part of manual REST request to the URI of their OpenSearch instance.
+    * Post-conditions: The user successfully operates on the cluster.

-2. Access an OpenSearch cluster using Bearer Authentication from an External IdP
+3. Access an OpenSearch cluster using Bearer Authentication from an External IdP

     * Description: User accesses an existing OpenSearch cluster using Bearer Authentication by redirect from an external identity provider.
+It begins when the user accesses the OpenSearch cluster through redirect from an external IdP and ends when the user completes an operation on the cluster.
     * Actors: User
     * Trigger: The user wants to view their cluster information or operate on their cluster.
     * Preconditions: Actor has configured an OpenSearch cluster and has an account configured with an external IdP which is connected to the OpenSearch instances.
     * Normal Flow:
+        - Step 1: The user enters the correct credentials into the external IdP they connected to OpenSearch.
+The external IdP provides a JWT to the user for successful authentication signing it with a secret key.
+        - Step 2: When the user now tries to access OpenSearch, the JWT is processed on OpenSearch and verified using the secret key which only the external IdP knows.
+        - Step 3: The user is provided an access token which allows them to access the external IdPs API for as long as it is valid (1 hour expiration is the default).
+        - Step 4: The user completes the desired operation on the OpenSearch cluster being automatically verified by the presence of the valid access token.
+   * Alternative Flow:
+       - Step 1a: The user enters the correct credentials and starts the multi-node operation as part of manual REST request to the URI of their OpenSearch instance.
+   * Post-conditions: The user successfully operates on the cluster.